dartmouth-cs52/dartmouth-cs52.github.io/lectures/02_html/index_slides.md

 * things like `<b>` for bold are frowned on - `<em>` for emphasis
 * all promoting the structural definition way of thinking
 * crazy how it wasn't that long ago that this stuff became normal
+* basically get rid of style, bring in structure

 ---
 name: